MAD - LON

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Madrid to London costs £40 on the route between Madrid (MAD) and London Heathrow Airport (LHR).
-However, over the past month, flights between Madrid (MAD) and London Luton Airport (LTN) were, on average, 32% cheaper than other Madrid-London routes.
+The cheapest return flight from Madrid to London costs £24 on the route between Madrid (MAD) and London Luton Airport (LTN).
+Over the past month, this route was, on average, 74% cheaper than other Madrid-London routes.
 The most popular route is between Madrid (MAD) and London Heathrow Airport (LHR).

 What’s the cheapest day of the week to fly from Madrid to London?